Length: 5 weeks

 She is the recipient of 2017 Oslo Business for Peace Award, often referred to as the ‘Nobel Prize for Business’, amongst numerous other awards.

-Jeremy also chairs the British Standards Institute’s social value subcommittee and is a member of the IRIS advisory committee, the Social Value Taskforce and the Social Stock Exchange admissions panel.
-He has lectured at several Universities including the Said Business School at Oxford University, Hult International Business School and the University of Western Australia.
+Jeremy is the founder of Social Value UK and Social Value International.
+He is also a director of the FRC Group (a social business based in Liverpool), a non-executive director of Social Investment Business, and a Fellow of Practice of the Government Outcomes Lab at the Blavatnik School of Government.
+Jeremy also chairs the British Standards Institute’s social value subcommittee and is a member of the IRIS advisory committee, the Social Value Taskforce, and the Social Stock Exchange admissions panel.
+He has lectured at several Universities including the Said Business School at Oxford University, Hult International Business School, and the University of Western Australia.

 CEO & Founder, SVT Group